abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Logic-gate-subsystem.md

 | 1       | 0        | 0        |
 | 1       | 1        | 1        |

+## OR Gate

 The two switches in parallel represent an OR gate, output will be high when at least one input is high.
-It is connected to the third input of the second multiplexer.
+It is connected to the third input of the second multiplexer and the enable input of the first multiplexer.

 | Input   |   Input  | output   |
 | --------|----------| -------- |